How to Shag your (Male) Scuba Instructor

 It’s a verified fact that 95 percent of what lies beneath the earth’s oceans remains unexplored.
 Thing is, if you’ve been paired with a sultry scuba coach, all you’ll be wanting to explore is what lies beneath his wetsuit.

 Diving under the guidance of an instructor fosters the ideal environment for a bit of hanky panky.
 You’re both constantly wet, there’s lots of heavy breathing and your lips loosen up so much from being wrapped around a regulator that you can suck like a boss for hours afterwards.
-Plus, everyone knows the teacher/pupil relationship is an ultimate male fantasy, and it’s no coincidence that “student and master” becomes S&M when written as an acronym.
+Plus, everyone knows the teacher/pupil relationship is many people’s ultimate sexual fantasy, and it’s no coincidence that “student and master” becomes S&M when written as an acronym.

-Prior to getting underwater and commencing your grand seduction plan, it is important to verify that your instructor is actually attractive, because people who are hot with a snorkel mask on generally aren’t hot without one.
-Also remember that you haven’t taken up diving to get a suntan, so don’t refuse to wear a wetsuit in order to show off your lovely lady lumps or you’ll end up dying from hypothermia.
-If that happens, unless your instructor is a necro, you’re probably not going to get a root.
+Prior to getting underwater and commencing your grand seduction plan, it is important to verify that you’re actually attracted to your instructor, because people who are hot with a snorkel mask on generally aren’t hot without one.
+Also, remember that you haven’t taken up diving to get a suntan, so don’t refuse to wear a wetsuit in order to show off your lovely lumps, or you’ll end up dying from hypothermia.
+If that happens, you’re probably not going to get a root.